-(7) Points shall be awarded only for dwelling units which (A) were newly-constructed units in an affordable housing development, as that term was defined at the time of the affordable housing application, for

-2554 which a certificate of occupancy was issued after July 1, 1990, (B) were 2555 newly subjected after July 1, 1990, to deeds containing covenants or 2556 restrictions which require that, for at least the duration required by 2557 subsection (a) of this section for set-aside developments on the date 2558 when such covenants or restrictions took effect, such dwelling units 2559 shall be sold or rented at, or below, prices which will preserve the units 2560 as affordable housing for persons or families whose income does not 2561 exceed eighty per cent of the median income, or (C) are located in a 2562 resident-owned mobile manufactured home park.
+(7) Points shall be awarded only for dwelling units which (A) were newly-constructed units in an affordable housing development, as that term was defined at the time of the affordable housing application, for which a certificate of occupancy was issued after July 1, 1990, (B) were newly subjected after July 1, 1990, to deeds containing covenants or restrictions which require that, for at least the duration required by subsection (a) of this section for set-aside developments on the date when such covenants or restrictions took effect, such dwelling units shall be sold or rented at, or below, prices which will preserve the units as affordable housing for persons or families whose income does not exceed eighty per cent of the median income, or (C) are located in a resident-owned mobile manufactured home park.

-(8) Points shall be subtracted, applying the formula in subdivision (6) of this subsection, for any affordable dwelling unit which, on or after July 1, 1990, was affected by any action taken by a municipality which caused such dwelling unit to cease being counted as an affordable dwelling unit.

-(9) A newly-constructed unit shall be counted toward a moratorium when it receives a certificate of occupancy.
-A newly-restricted unit shall be counted toward a moratorium when its deed restriction takes effect.

-(10) The affordable housing appeals procedure shall be applicable to affordable housing applications filed with a commission after a threeyear moratorium expires, except (A) as otherwise provided in subsection (k) of this section, or (B) when sufficient unit-equivalent points have been created within the municipality during one moratorium to qualify for a subsequent moratorium.

-2577 (11) The commissioner shall, within available appropriations, adopt 2578 regulations in accordance with chapter 54 to carry out the purposes of 2579 this subsection.
-Such regulations shall specify the procedure to be 2580 followed by a municipality to obtain a moratorium, and shall include 2581 the manner in which a municipality is to document the units to be counted toward a moratorium.
-A municipality may apply for a 2582 2583 moratorium in accordance with the provisions of this subsection prior 2584 to, as well as after, such regulations are adopted.
+- (8) Points shall be subtracted, applying the formula in subdivision (6) of this subsection, for any affordable dwelling unit which, on or after July 1, 1990, was affected by any action taken by a municipality which caused such dwelling unit to cease being counted as an affordable dwelling unit. - (9) A newly-constructed unit shall be counted toward a moratorium when it receives a certificate of occupancy.
+A newly-restricted unit shall be counted toward a moratorium when its deed restriction takes effect. - (10) The affordable housing appeals procedure shall be applicable to affordable housing applications filed with a commission after a three-year moratorium expires, except (A) as otherwise provided in subsection (k) of this section, or (B) when sufficient unit-equivalent points have been created within the municipality during one moratorium to qualify for a subsequent moratorium. - (11) The commissioner shall, within available appropriations, adopt regulations in accordance with chapter 54 to carry out the purposes of this subsection.
+Such regulations shall specify the procedure to be followed by a municipality to obtain a moratorium, and shall include the manner in which a municipality is to document the units to be counted toward a moratorium.
+A municipality may apply for a moratorium in accordance with the provisions of this subsection prior to, as well as after, such regulations are adopted.

-2585 Sec.
-40. (Effective from passage) The majority leaders' roundtable group 2586 on affordable housing, established pursuant to section 2-139 of the 2587 general statutes, shall conduct a study to consider the potential issues 2588 and benefits of changing the moratorium requirement provided in 2589 subsection (k) of section 8-30g of the general statutes from a percentage 2590 of certain dwelling units located in a municipality to a flat numerical 2591 value.
-Not later than February 1, 2026, the roundtable group shall 2592 submit a report, in accordance with the provisions of section 11-4a of the 2593 general statutes, on its findings and any recommendations to the joint 2594 standing committee of the General Assembly having cognizance of 2595 matters relating to housing.
+Sec.
+35. (Effective from passage) The majority leaders' roundtable group on affordable housing, established pursuant to section 2-139 of the general statutes, shall review the potential issues and benefits of changing the exemption threshold provided in subsection (k) of section 8-30g of the general statutes from a percentage of certain dwelling units located in a municipality to a flat numerical value.
+Not later than February 1, 2026, the roundtable group shall submit a report, in accordance with the provisions of section 11-4a of the general statutes, on its findings and any recommendations to the joint standing committee of the General Assembly having cognizance of matters relating to housing.